The Clear Edge

 The Executive Summary

-• The Revenue Degradation Problem: The article shows how margin drift, underpricing, cost creep, and CAC spikes quietly stack into $26,100 leaks in 6 months, $39,770–$135,360 in 9–18 months, and over $100K in three years when reviews only happen yearly (or never).
+• The revenue degradation problem: Margin drift, underpricing, cost creep, and CAC spikes quietly stack into $26,100 in 6 months, $39,770–$135,360 in 9–18 months, and over $100K in three years.

-• Time to implement: Setup takes 30 minutes once, then 60 minutes on the first Friday of every month, trading about 12 hours a year for $10K–$20K+ in protected revenue and $6,950–$11,820 of value per hour of audit time.
+• Time to implement: 30 minutes to set up, then 60 minutes on the first Friday every month—about 12 hours a year to protect $10K–$20K+ in monthly revenue.

 Written by Nour Boustani for $80K–$120K/month founders who want to find the $10K–$20K they’re leaving on the table each month without working more or waiting for a $26K leak to show up in their bank account.

-Caught in month 1?
-Easy fix.
+• Caught in month 1, it’s a cheap fix.

-Caught in month 12? $24K gone.
+• Caught in month 12, the full $24K is gone.

 The cost: